serlo/content-generation-service/README.md

 - Run `pipenv run format` to format the code.
 - Run `pipenv run type_check` to run the static type checker ([mypy](https://github.com/python/mypy)).

-## Development using Docker

-After making changes, run following commands.

-- Run `docker-compose down` to stop the existing service.
-- Run `docker-compose up --build -d` to rebuild and start the container.

-Alternatively, you can just execute the `./rebuildDocker.sh` script.

 ## Usage

 ### Setup